Hunting down the similar words between Japanese & Turkish

 First occurence: Kutadgu Bilig, 1069 - öz asġı tiler dostḳa birme köŋül (Don"t give your heart to a friend who takes care of his/her own interests)

-tartış- & 戦い (tatakai), 戦う (tatakau) Link to heading
+tartış- & 戦い (tatakai), 戦う (tatakau) #

 Meaning: to discuss/debate/conflict (Turkish), to fight or war (Japanese)